avrlalnex/cat-alogue/README.md

 ## Features

 - **Display For-Adoption Cats:**
-    Cat-alogue allows cat-owners to put up their cats for adoptions will all of their details.
+    Cat-alogue allows cat-owners to put up their cats for adoptions with all of their details.

 - **Browse Cats:**
     Cat-alogue guests can browse through the catalogue of cats that are put up by the owners.
 The individual cat pages have their own description of the feline containing its _breed_, _date of birth_, _contact number_, and more.